Healthy Aging and East Asian Medicine

-Is there a limit to Qi energy reserves?
+What limits us from living indefinitely?
+Is there a way to preserve life sustaining Qi reserves?

 Preservation of Vital Qi

 In modern medicine, deficient Vital Qi reserve due to inherent genetic deficiencies can be improved with targeted nutritional support and diet.

 Other factors that influence the preservation of Vital Qi include toxic environmental exposure, foods that contain GMOs and chemical toxins, trauma, plus stress emotionally and physically.
 Too much exercise and excess sexual activity strain the reserves plus surgeries, medications, and drugs are certain to drain the reserves faster.

 Everyone is not the Same

 In Eastern Medicine not everyone is expected to age the same way.
 This is not only because of the differences in Vital Qi levels, or secondary to different genetic profiles, but because there are 5 different constitutional types that adapt to aging differently.
 These different types follow the laws of nature according to these 5 elements which are:

 Health recommendations in Eastern Medicine are individualized depending on the strengths and deficiencies of each element.